sgryphon/dotnet-distributed-tracing-examples/src/c-zipkin/ReadMe.md

 dotnet run --project Demo.Service --urls "https://*:44301" --environment Development
 ```

-To run the web app front end you need to configure the web API address it will use via an environment variable:
+To run the web app front end you need to configure the web API address it will use via an environment variable (in `pwsh`):

 ```powershell
 $ENV:ASPNETCORE_URLS = "http://localhost:8002"